kelloggm/cs-490-website/project-plan.md

     * Large: Currently unable to provide a responsible estimate.
 * A brief (1-2 sentence max) justification of how you reached the size estimate of the task
 * Milestone for delivering the task, chosen from one of the following two-week sprints:
+  * Sprint 0: Oct 9 - Oct 20
-  * Sprint 0: Feb 21-Mar 3
+  * Sprint 1: Oct 23 - Nov 3
-  * Sprint 1: Mar 4-Mar 17 (note that this sprint includes Spring Break, which might impact your planning)
-  * Sprint 2: Mar 18-Mar 31
+  * Sprint 2: Nov 6 - Nov 17
-  * Sprint 3: Apr 1-Apr 14
+  * Sprint 3: Nov 20 - Dec 1
-  * Spring 4: Apr 15-Apr 28

-(We leave some time between the end of the last sprint and the project showcase for slippage: there are always unexpected bugs, etc., that need to be ironed out.
-Padding your schedule like this is a good idea!)
+  * Spring 4: Dec 4 - Dec 12 (note: this sprint is about 10 days, because the deadline is Dec 12.
+We don't recommend scheduling many tasks in this sprint, because of the likelihood that some tasks from prior sprints might not be done yet.)

 Your work breakdown should take the format of a simple textual list.

 ## Submission
 Your project plan should be submitted as a single PDF in [Canvas](https://njit.instructure.com/courses/26613) to the assignment "Preliminary Project Plan."
 Each team submits a single document to Canvas: when uploading the submission, your teams should already be present in Canvas.
 Be sure to tag your team mates.
-The assignment is due by the end of February 21, AoE.
+The assignment is due by the end of October 9, AoE.

 ## Grading
 The project plan will account for 10% of your project grade, and will be graded out of 100 points.
 The grading of the project plan is further broken down as follows: